rse/pptx-prompter/README.md

 -----

-**PPTX-Prompter** is a client/server application for showing a prompter view for [Microsoft PowerPoint](https://www.microsoft.com/en/microsoft-365/powerpoint) &reg;
+**PPTX-Prompter** is a client/server application for showing a specialized prompter view for [Microsoft PowerPoint](https://www.microsoft.com/en/microsoft-365/powerpoint) &reg;
 presentations (under Windows or macOS), based on embedded, hidden, even numbered, pre-exported slides.
-It is intended as a replacement (or companion) for the standard slideshow view of PowerPoint and provides two killer features:
+It is intended as a replacement (or companion) for the standard slideshow view of Microsoft PowerPoint and provides two killer features:

 1. **Arbitrary Formatting**: It allows a *reasonable* text formatting of the presenter content, including arbitrary graphical elements.
 Whatever you can put onto a PowerPoint slide can be used as the individual presenter content.
-   You are no longer constrained by the extremely limited text rendering possibilities of the standard slideshow view.
+   You are no longer constrained by the extremely limited text rendering possibilities of the standard slideshow view or the usual teleprompting applications.

 2. **Analog Clock**: It provides a nice [*Analog Clock*](https://github.com/rse/analogclock), showing the done and remaining speaking time.
-   The analog type of the clock is key, as it optically does not stress the speaker as much as a counting digital clock, does not require the speaker to perform any math calculations during his adrenalin spiced performance, and especially allows the speaker to get the current timing status with just a quick glance.
+   The analog type of the clock is the key here, as it optically does not stress the speaker as much as a counting digital clock, does not require the speaker to perform any math calculations during his adrenalin-spiced performance, and especially allows the speaker to get the current timing status with just a quick glance.

 The application, written in [TypeScript](https://www.typescriptlang.org/), consists of